Why Print Lingers

 A sea change occurred.
 People who use computers found that they longed for the smell of newsprint, the portability of a slick magazine to tuck under their arm.
 More important, they've rediscovered the simplicity of popping open a magazine for a pleasant read.
 Bottomline - we're clinging to our print!
 And this should have a profound impact on all content development plans.

 Right around 2010, after nearly a decade of steady declines, an amazing thing happened.
 According to Publishers Information Bureau (PIB).
 Both total magazine pages and rate-card-reported revenue posted gains.
 Then another amazing thing happened.
 PIB reported in 2017 that growth continues to pick up - especially in special interest areas (science, hobby, self-help, news) and other strong vertical markets.

-Magazine audiences grew — and young adults lead the way with a majority of the population identifying themselves as the 'heavy' readers.
+Moroever, magazine audiences grew and young adults lead the way with a majority of the population identifying themselves as the 'heavy' readers.
 The number of young readers (18+) grew more than 4% over the previous five years just as older audiences (50 and up) grew by almost 11% in the same period.
-And they're still growing!
+And know what?
+These segments are still growing!

 I grok these stats.